spam-thunder-with-sun/subsetConstruction/README.md

 # subsetConstruction
-Implementation of the subset constructionin C++ using the Graphviz library
+Implementation of the subset constructionin C++ using the Graphviz library.

 Requirements:
 - graphviz